caldwell619/armada-builder-react/README.md

  - Run `git clone git@github.com:caldwell619/armada-builder-react.git`
  - Navigate to the project, `cd armada-builder-react`, then into the server directory, `cd server/`
  - Run `npm install` to install all of the dependancies for the project
+ - Upon completion, navigate to the `client/` directory, `cd client/`
+ - Once more, run `npm install` to install the client side dependancies
  - Finally, from the `server/` directory, run `npm run dev` to start both the client and server, simultaneously

  ## Contributing